Biswajit2902/defusedxml-norpc/README.md

 # Disclaimer

   - [Biswajit](https://github.com/Biswajit2902) doesn't claim any ownership on this code.
-He just fixed package vulnerability issue for target issue
+He just fixed package vulnerability issue for target use
 # Changelog

 ## defusedxml-norpc 0.0.0 (forked from 0.7.1)